garrettjester/MediaCropper/README.md

 # MediaCropper 🏞 🎬 ✂️

-A Swift package for cropping image and video assets.
+A Swift package for cropping image and video assets on WRLDS for iOS.

 ## Features
 - **Automatic Aspect Ratio Detection**